Alexander Heinle

 Good playbooks should be user-friendly and adaptable in every organization.
 It gets better when your playbook is integrated with all of your favorite tools to boost productivity and seamless tracking and reporting.

 Who says playbooks have to be boring?
-Instead, incorporate visuals, websites, and interactive tools to increase team engagement and encourage playbook use.
+Incorporate visuals, websites, digital flip books, and other interactive tools to increase team engagement and encourage playbook use.

 Overloading people with too much information means scaring them off completely - so they won't go through anything at all.